tewidis/CN/markdown/intradomain_routing.md

     * Forwarding: Transferring a packet from an incoming link to an outgoing link within a single router
-    * Routing: How routers work together using protocols to determine good paths (or routes) over which the packest travel from the source to the destination node
+    * Routing: How routers work together using protocols to determine good paths (or routes) over which the packets travel from the source to the destination node
     * Intradomain routing: Routers on the same administrative domain
     * Interdomain routing: Routers on different administrative domains